-Barry (Teutenberg) was born in Gisborne on the east coast of the North Island of New Zealand in 1955, living there all his life apart from 6 months in 1976 when he travelled to England with some friends and initially caught the ‘boating bug’ after spotting barges on the Norfolk Broads.
+Barry (Teutenberg) was born in Gisborne on the east coast of the North Island of New Zealand in 1955.
+He remained there all his life, apart from 6 months in 1976 when he travelled to England with some friends and initially caught the ‘boating bug’ after spotting narrowboats and canals on the Northampton Arm.

-In 2011 Barry opened up a ‘Home brew and more’ shop in Gisborne, New Zealand, ‘Ezimade’, using his extensive knowledge and experience to interact with his customers!
-Barry sold the shop in September 2013.
+In 2011 Barry opened up a ‘Home brew and more’ shop in Gisborne, New Zealand, ‘Ezimade’, using his extensive knowledge and experience to interact with his customers.
+He sold the shop in September 2013.

 Sandra (Walsh) was born at home in Solihull, in 1959, and is a qualified nurse and midwife.
-She had a 35-year career in the NHS and New Zealand, in a wide range of clinical and leadership positions.
+She had a 35-year career in the NHS and New Zealand Health Service, in a wide range of clinical and leadership positions.

-She fulfilled a long held dream and immigrated to New Zealand in January 2005, meeting Barry in January 2006, who subsequently persuaded her to return to England for six months in 2009 to buy a narrowboat!
+She fulfilled a long held dream of emigrating to New Zealand in January 2005, met Barry in January 2006, who subsequently persuaded her to return to England for six months in 2009 to buy and live aboard a narrowboat.

-Between them, Barry and Sandra have four grown up children; two in NZ, one in UK, and one currently in Nigeria of all places!
+Between them, Barry and Sandra have four grown up children; two in NZ, one in UK, and one currently living and working at an International school in Nigeria.
 They also have two gorgeous grandsons in England.

-Over two six-month periods in 2009 and 2010, Barry and Sandra travelled almost 2,000 miles on the waterways of England and Wales, following which they sold their beloved ‘Northern Pride’.
+Over two six-month periods in 2009 and 2010, Barry and Sandra travelled almost 2,000 miles on the Inland Waterways of England and Wales, following which they sold their beloved ‘Northern Pride’.

-After much thought and planning, they sold their house, sold, gave away or stored their belongings, and returned to England on 20th March 2013 ‘indefinitely’.
+Following this adventure, and after much thought and planning, they sold their Gisborne house; sold, gave away or stored their belongings, and returned to England on 20th March 2013 ‘indefinitely’.
 Sandra spent a large amount of time over the next five years caring for her elderly parents, who have now sadly both died.

 They purchased a narrowboat called ‘AREandARE’.
 At 60′ 2″ long, she has room for family and friends to come and visit (which they frequently do!), as well as space for Sandra and Barry to run their businesses.